 Over the years Weston has perfected his wine making skills while continuing to learn the craft.
 However, as he says, “if you start with the right fruit inherently the grapes want to make good wine”.
 He strives to showcase the personality of each specific vineyard site.
 His wine making philosophy is one of taking a more hands off approach in the winery.
 He is careful with tannin management – preferring integrated tannins upon the wine’s release.
 As a result, he does not do any extended maceration post fermentation.
 Along with Jason Moore, Weston credits winemaker and friend Russell Bevan for being his mentors in the industry.

-What is probably one of the longer winemaker commutes – Weston travels from his home near Dallas several times a month to Napa Valley with additional trips made during harvest.
+And what is probably one of the longer winemaker commutes, Weston travels from his home near Dallas several times a month to Napa Valley with additional trips made during harvest.

 The 2019 Silver Ghost Cabernet Sauvignon is dark ruby in color; the bouquet is immediately meaty, savory and brooding with dark fruit and darker spices showing.
 Give it time or decant or swirl in the glass numerous times and this wine will open and evolve, and when it does so it reveals more of its inner fruit core including scents of bramble, blackberry, dark plum and notes of violets.
 But it never completely loses its savory character including of old cedar box and crushed peppercorn.
 Very approachable in its youth, this medium to full bodied bottling offers flavors of dark plum and blackberry.
 It finishes savory, framed with both cedar plank, dark pepper and earthy, dark and medium grained/gravelly textured tannins.
 Drinking this made us want to smell something grilling on the BBQ, preferable a thin cut of juicy flank steak.